The University of Warsaw

 - The cultural mission of the University is a synthesis of universal and local values.

-Projects and scientific achievements
+Projects and Scientific achievements

 Scientists from the University of Warsaw carry out research on more than 3000 topics from the range of humanities, social and natural sciences, as well as medicine and technical sciences.
 More than 1500 projects are realised with grants won in Polish or international competitions.
 Teams from UW work with institutions from all around the world; they have already earned their renowned position in many disciplines.
 You can read more about the latest discoveries, interesting research, and acquired grants here.